-- (1) Amounts represent the principal cash payments as of March 31, 2024 of our Term Loan based on the repayment schedule according to the Credit Agreement and the expected interest payments associated with the Term Loan.
-See Note 8, "Debt" to our condensed consolidated financial statements for more information. - (2) Amounts represent an estimate of purchase obligations related to inventory. - (3) Amounts represent contractual obligations from our operating leases for offices and warehouse spaces. - (4) Amounts represent non-cancelable obligations related to capital expenditures, software licenses, marketing and other activities.
+(1) Amounts represent the principal cash payments as of June 30, 2024 of our Term Loan based on the repayment schedule according to the Credit Agreement and the expected interest payments associated with the Term Loan.
+See Note 8, "Debt" to our condensed consolidated financial statements for more information.

+- (2) Amounts represent an estimate of purchase obligations related to inventory. - (3) Amounts represent contractual obligations from our operating leases for offices and warehouse spaces. - (4) Amounts represent non-cancelable obligations related to capital expenditures, software licenses, marketing and other activities. - (5) Amount represents the cash payment made on July 8, 2024 relating to the additional investment in iDisplay.
+See Note 16, "Subsequent Event" to our condensed consolidated financial statements for more information.

-As of March 31, 2024, we had \$2.7 million in non-current income tax payable, including interest and penalties, related to our income tax liability for uncertain tax positions.
+As of June 30, 2024, we had \$4.5 million in non-current income tax payable, including interest and penalties, related to our income tax liability for uncertain tax positions.
 At this time, we are unable to make a reasonably reliable estimate of the timing of payments in individual years in connection with these tax liabilities; therefore, such amounts are not included in the contractual cash obligation table above.